X

 Tarun Dua

-We have seen enough news that like there is.
-I don’t think our interpretation is that like the government is not saying that like we are limiting the AI mission to 10,000 crores.
-I think in a way that was like a initial allocation.
-So I think like going out on a limb over here, like I think like Indian government intends to continue to support the AI mission in a big way.
+Yes, I think we have seen enough news that there is — I don’t think — our interpretation is that the government is not saying that we are limiting the AI mission to INR10,000 crores.
+I think in a way, that was an initial allocation.
+So I think going out on a limb over here, I think Indian government intends to continue to support the AI mission in a big way.

-So second query was what is our present capital work in progress and do we plan to raise any fresh equity in coming quarter?
+And the second query was what is our present capital work in progress?
+And do we plan to raise any fresh equity in coming quarter?

 Tarun Dua

 We always keep the market informed about our plan.
-So we’ll continue to provide like the information around any kind of fundraise that we do on the equity side.
+So we’ll continue to provide the information around, any kind of fund raise that we do on the equity side.

 Operator

-You sir, but please rejoin the queue for more questions.
+Sorry to interrupt you, sir, but please rejoin the queue for more questions.
 Thank you.
-Our next question come from the line of Akhilesh Rawat from Ridanta Vision Private Limited.
+Our next question comes from the line of Akhilesh Rawat from Ridhanta Vision Private Limited.
 Please go ahead.

 Thank you for the opportunity.
-So my question is at what utilization level do these new Blackwell GPU assets are start to become EBITDA positive on incremental basis.
+Sir, my question is at what utilization level do these new Blackwell GPU assets are — start to become EBITDA positive on an incremental basis?

 Tarun Dua

-I guess like Nitin would be able to answer this question better than me.
+I guess Nitin would be able to answer this question better than me.

 Nitin Jain

-From an overall perspective the additional EBITDA for the new GPU would tend to around to around 75 to 80%.
-So there is a very good headroom across in terms of with a small capacity utilization they would be breaking even at a level.
+No. From an overall perspective, the additional EBITDA for the new GPU would tend to around 75% to 80%.
+So there is a very good headroom across in terms of with a small capacity utilization.
+They would be breaking even at EBITDA levels.

-Okay, okay, okay.
-And if I can, I can.
-Can I ask one more Question like.
+And if I can, can I ask one more question?

 Tarun Dua

-So like is your current depreciation guidance assuming the immediate utilization or does it.
-Already factor in the commissioning?
-Like if, is there any like to commission the GPUs?
+So is your current depreciation guidance assuming the immediate utilization or does it already factor in the commissioning, is there any to commission the GPUs?

 Tarun Dua

-I think this is more of a look back question than a question that we can like very closely predict.
-So I guess like, let’s look back at this question by the end of the next quarter.
+I think this is more of a look back question than a question that we can very closely predict so I guess.
+Let’s look back at this question by the end of the next quarter.

 Akhilesh Rawat